SumiSastri/js-ES6-10/data-types/primitive-data-types/Strings/readme.md

 String literals are immutable or can't be altered once created.

-A string is also JavaScript constructor method. a Under-the-hood, it is an object with its own inbuilt methods or functions.
+A string is also JavaScript constructor method.
+Under-the-hood, it is an object with its own inbuilt methods or functions.

 This can create confusion as the type of a string literal ```"Hello world"``` is not identical to the type of the String object ```new String('Hello world')```.
 This sometimes enforces unnecessary and confusing typechecks.
 Typescript was created as a JavaScript superscript to enforce these type checks.